iGEM-NU-Kazakhstan/BioHackathon/Code Submissions/Chrispies/README.md

 Team Chrispies is happy to announce our **Chrispie Seeker V.0**!

-Seqence Seeker seeks and hides restrictive enzymes in a given DNA
+Chrispie Seeker seeks and hides restrictive enzymes in a given DNA

 ## How to launch